Spending by Cascade County Sheriff’s Office probed by state

 Racki wouldn’t provide any details about the purchases in question.
 If the investigation uncovers allegations of a crime, he said the Montana Attorney General’s Office would review the case.

-Edwards wasn’t available for comment.
+Sheriff Bob Edwards wasn’t available for comment.

 Edwards will be replaced Jan.
 1 by fellow Democrat Jesse Slaughter, who defeated him in the June primary.